School Admission Appeal Solicitors

 Unfortunately, while all families are allowed to express a preference for their child, there is no hard-and-fast guarantee that allows that preference to be honoured.

-We provide expert and tailored guidance for your school admission appeal, giving you the best chance of securing for your child the place they need for their education and future.
+Our school appeal solicitors provide expert and tailored guidance for your school admission appeal, giving you the best chance of securing for your child the place they need for their education and future.

-We offer a fixed fee initial consultation with our team to discuss your needs and see how we can help.
+We offer a fixed fee initial consultation with our team to discuss your needs and see how we can offer school appeals help.
 If we can help you with a school admission appeal, we will advise you at the conclusion of the initial consultation meeting of the likely work involved, the timescale and the likely cost.
 We aim to provide certainty over the costs involved.

-We specialise in helping children, students and their parents.
+Our school appeal solicitors specialise in helping children, students and their parents.
 We do not act on behalf of schools, colleges or universities in respect of school admission appeals.

 Initial Fixed Fee Consultation